This was our second attempt at how to do styrofoam printing — this time we were much more successful! The materials make all the difference!

 This was so gratifying and fun that I wish we had learned how to do styrofoam printing long ago!
 With the right materials.

-Our brayer is an old that one my Grandma passed on to me, but you can buy them at art supply stores or on Amazon.
-Here’s a 4 inch hard rubber brayer.
-And here are the Speedball water-based block printing inks that we used.
+Our brayer is an old one that my Grandma passed on to me, but you can buy them at art supply stores or on Amazon.

 - Sticker Resist Starry Night Holiday Cards